-I have been waiting all winter long to make crumb bars, cobblers and crisps thinking fresh blueberries, strawberries and raspberries come spring time… Ironically, knowing what I know now, EWG in one report finding 38 various pesticides on strawberries and raspberries that DO NOT wash off with water, I ended up baking these blueberry oatmeal crumble bars with frozen blueberries LOL.
-Organic fresh berries in May in Vancouver are not that affordable, frozen – twice cheaper.
+I have been waiting all winter long to make crumb bars, cobblers and crisps thinking fresh blueberries, strawberries and raspberries come spring time.
+Ironically, knowing what I know now, EWG in one report finding 38 various pesticides on strawberries and raspberries that DO NOT wash off with water, I ended up baking these blueberry oatmeal crumble bars with frozen blueberries LOL.

 My mom was never a baker but she baked crumble bars with jam often.
 I personally do not like jam in desserts or chocolates (call me crazy) but I loved her bars, the plain part.
-Plus I don’t always have Clean Eating Chia Jam on hand.
-Often it is my kids who eat organic jam with toast.
-It contains organic cane sugar but I just don’t crave it.
-So, I chose frozen blueberries for the filling and these blueberry crumb bars came out heavenly!
 Unlike with jam, berries were bursting while I was cutting bars and then later on with each bite.
 Nothing messy, don’t worry.

 This blueberry oatmeal crumble bars recipe is not overly sweet; made healthy with whole wheat flour, oats, applesauce, coconut oil, maple syrup, fresh or frozen blueberries and a hint of lemon.
 Bars would be safe enough for breakfast or a snack instead of muffins.
 I was happy to add another type of snack to the menu.

-Last year I thought no way I can make a clean eating version of this sugar, butter and jam loaded classic.
-Honestly, I just didn’t have much experience baking back then and still am learning every day.
-I doubt myself in the kitchen every day, especially in baking.
+Last year I thought no way I can make a healthy version of this sugar, butter and jam loaded classic.
 You just simply can’t replace white sugar and butter with maple syrup and coconut oil and expect the same cookies.
 No way!
 But these bars were quite flexible and turned out amazing!

 I have included 2 sweetener options: with maple syrup or coconut palm sugar.
 My kids were baking healthy donuts in this machine and I bought coconut sugar and spelt flour for that purpose.
 Donuts came out top notch, they even rolled them in melted coconut oil and then sugar.
 Huge hit and something they can make on their own and I do not mind cleaning after them.
 So, I used that sugar for these bars and they came out just like original.
-With maple syrup the bottom layer was a bit fluffier and cake-y, just like with my Chocolate Chip Cookies, but still delicious.
+With maple syrup the bottom layer was a bit fluffier and cake-y, just like with healthy chocolate chip cookies, but still delicious.
 So, up to you what you choose as I know some of you use coconut palm sugar and some don’t.
 I will be exploring it further for sure.

 Welcome to my dark morning kitchen!
 The dough will not be crumbly but rather moist and stick to one piece.
 That is because I used less fat and added applesauce.
 If there is liquid accumulated at the bottom of blueberry filling that is perfectly fine.
 In fact, I squeezed half lemon for more flavour.